NomicFoundation/hardhat-vscode/client/README.md

 # Solidity by Nomic Foundation

-This extension adds language support for [Solidity](https://soliditylang.org/) to Visual Studio Code, and provides editor integration for [Hardhat projects](https://hardhat.org/).
-Integrations for other tools are coming in the near future.
+This extension adds language support for [Solidity](https://soliditylang.org/) to Visual Studio Code, and provides editor integration for [Hardhat](https://hardhat.org/) projects, and experimental support for [Foundry](https://getfoundry.sh/), [Truffle](https://trufflesuite.com/) and [Ape](https://www.apeworx.io/) projects.
 It supports:

 - [Code completion](#code-completions)
 - [Go to definition, type definition and references](#navigation)